stclib/STC/README.md

 int x = chash_si_get(&map, "mykey")->value; // no allocation of string key happening here.
 ```
 An alternative would be to use *char* * as key type, but you would the need to manage memory of the hash string keys yourself.
+Note that this customization is also available for **CVector**, but only affects the *find()* function currently.
+See *declare_CVector_string()*.

 Demos
 -----
 The first example has a complex nested container type, which demonstrates some of the capability of the library.
 Look at the simpler examples below to understand it better.
 The example adds an element into the data structure, and then accesses it.
-The type used in c++ template syntax:
+The type used, with c++ template syntax is:
 **CHashMap**< **CString**, **CHashMap**< *int*, **CList**< **CArray2**< *float* >>>>
 ```
 #include "stc/cstring.h"